Memory Against Silence

 Kahrizak, a recent painting responding to memory, violence, and collective trauma connected to contemporary Iran, will be presented in the upcoming Healing Arts Birmingham exhibition in June 2026.

-These works remain part of an ongoing act of witnessing.
+All these works remain part of an ongoing act of witnessing.